Nordic Fitness in Hertfordshire - providing expert instruction since 2004

 Contact

-Nordic Cross-Country Skiing (XC) - Classic technique
+Cross-country Skiing - Classic technique

-Nordic Cross-Country Skiing is, in the opinion of many exercise physiologists and researchers, the world's best aerobic fitness activity.
+Cross-country Skiing is, in the opinion of many exercise physiologists and researchers, the world's best aerobic fitness activity.
 The sport involves simultaneous use of arms and legs utilising ski equipment including boots, poles, and skis.

 As part of your instruction, you'll learn the following techniques: